Payson Community Garden

 Please place recyclable plant containers or trays in receptacle by the dumpster.
 Other unwanted, but usable, garden items may be donated to other gardeners by placing them in the back, northwest corner ( known as the “store”) of the garden.

 Rocks removed from your garden may be placed along the base of the garden fence.
-Do not hang or attaching items on the fence.
+Do not hang or attach items on the fence.
 Empty wagons and brush off dirt before returning them to the tool area.

 Secure all items in your garden against strong spring winds, monsoon wind and rain, and dust devils.
 Bungee cords work well for attaching plastic lids to garbage cans.